dimanikulin/dimanikulin/incubator/WhatILearnedAsDeliveryManager.md

 - and Definition

-not to overlod main reamd there were some child files created to keep details:
+Not to overlod main reamd there were some child files created to keep details:
--
--
--
-TODO IN the root folder there are also all md file kept
+- CodeDocumentation.md - to describe how to document the code
+- CodeStyle.md - to describe the code style
+- Constraints.md - to describe solution constraints
+- Dependencies.md - to descrive tools and libs are used for product development
+- DependenciesOld.md - to descrive old tools and libs were used for product development
+- FunctionalView.md - to show and describe functioanl view
+- QualityAttributes.md to decsribe product Quality Attributes

 Add a public roadmap